ai4co/rl4co/script/README.md

 will restrict the size of the VRPLib instances to be evaluated.
 You can change the `low` and `high` values to restrict the size of the instances.

 The script will evaluate the trained model on the VRPLib instances and print the results.
+Some parameters you could play with:

+- `num_augment`: number of augmented samples to evaluate the model.
+The default value is 1 (no augmentation).

 Example output: